 –by Mark Trevor Smith and Curt Collyer

-At Chess4Life in Bellevue on Wednesday, August 26, the Seattle Sluggers opened the 2015 season with a tough loss against Dallas.
-We were out-rated on boards 1 and 2, but not on boards 3 and 4.
+At Chess4Life in Bellevue on Wednesday, viagra August 26, meningitis the Seattle Sluggers opened the 2015 season with a tough loss against Dallas.
+We were out-rated on boards 1 and 2, visit but not on boards 3 and 4.
 Despite the even odds, we ended up on the short end, 1.5 – 2.5, after a win by Tiglon, draw by Cozianu, losses by Golub and Lee.

 Michael Lee, who received the international master title a year ago, returned to the Sluggers to play the black pieces on first board.
 Before the match started, he was greeted by a photo from 2008, when he was on the team with GMs Nakamura and Serper.
 Costin Cosianu had already arrived early to familiarize himself with his opponent, who, it turned out later, was planning to surprise him with the French instead of the Sicilian.
 David Golub, whose legendary 7.5/8 on board 4 last season has become a part of his name (remember “grey-eyed Athena” and “pious Aeneas” and “wily Odysseus”?) on the level of “6-time U.S. champ Walter Browne” and “5-time world champ Anand,” took over board 3.
 New team member Bryce Tiglon, who is still under-rated even after soaring above 2300, carried bright prospects to board 4.

 As the match got underway, spectators continued to arrive until we had about a dozen, including masters Josh Sinanan (team manager instead of player this year), Elliott Neff, and Curt Collyer).